Femen: Goals and stances

 Femen describes its stance as "radical feminism", and says that it is "fighting patriarchy in its three manifestations – sexual exploitation of women, dictatorship and religion".
 Femen has pledged to fight the sex industry and marriage agencies, the Church and its pro-life beliefs and patriarchal society, as well as those who oppose gay marriage.
 Femen has expressed opposition against Islamism, "Sharia law" and spoken against the practice of female genital mutilation (FGM).
 On its official website Femen states: "Femen – is sextremism serving to protect women's rights, democracy watchdogs attacking patriarchy, in all its forms: the dictatorship, the church, the sex industry".

-Femen has expressed both support for and opposition against various public figures and organizations; for example, the group lauded Pussy Riot and collaborated with Aliaa Elmahdy.
+Femen has expressed both support for and opposition against various public figures and organisations; for example, the group lauded Pussy Riot, and collaborated with Aliaa Elmahdy.
 In 2011, the group stated that it had enjoyed limited success in pushing its agenda.
-It was also criticized for failure "to provide much insight into what the concrete goals [of the organization] are".
+It was also criticised for failure "to provide much insight into what the concrete goals [of the organisation] are".